Are you about to build a website for your church and looking for some guidance?

 Unfortunately, this is the phase of website development where things tend to get bogged down.
 Some churches take months or even years to put text, images and other content into their website.

-1) Use your content map.
-We discussed what a content map is, why it’s so important and how to create one in step 3.
+We discussed what a content map is, why it’s so important, and how to create one in step 3.
 A content map is like a blueprint for your website.
 If you don’t have one, you’re going to get lost in the weeds during the content phases.
-If you skipped this step earlier, do it now!
+So, if you skipped this step earlier, do it now!

-2) 2) List content to reuse and to create.
 If you already have a website for your church and you’re going through the process of creating a new one, you probably have content on your old website you can reuse.
 Go through your content map.
 For each piece of content, decide whether you can reuse something from the old site or want to create something new.
-Create a “Reuse” list and a “Create” list.
-Don’t forget about photos and video.
-You’ll probably want to take some new photos and shoot some new video for your new site, but not everything has to be new.

-3) Consider a website transfer service.
 If you’re planning to reuse a lot of your existing content, consider hiring someone or purchasing a website transfer service like OurChurch.Com offers.
+It can significantly reduce the amount of time you spend designing your church website.

-4) Delegate.
-Just because you’re overseeing the church website development doesn’t mean you have to do everything.
 Try to add a photographer and/or a videographer to your team.
 Perhaps there is someone else who can write the copy for your pages.
 Teams are always better than flying solo.
 Just make sure expectations are clear, deadlines are given, and people have proper training and oversight.

-5) Interview ministry leaders.
 Sometimes people take the delegation thing a little too far and ask every ministry team leader to write all the copy for their ministry’s pages.
-I recommend against this because often ministry team leaders will miss deadlines, and you’ll end up with totally different writing styles on each page.
-A better option is to have one person write all the content but to interview each ministry team leader for the information they need.
-By interview, I mean talk with them in person or by phone and write down all the info needed.
+I recommend against this because, in my decades of designing church websites, I’ve found that often ministry team leaders will miss deadlines, and you’ll end up with totally different writing styles on each page.

 Bonus Tip: Don’t wait until after your theme is selected and plugins are all researched and installed to start creating your content.
 You can start on this immediately after your content map is created.